 If the complaint cannot be resolved informally, you are encouraged to use Goucher’s Student Grievance Procedure.
 For information or questions about this procedure, contact Barbara Stob, General Counsel, at 410-337-6011 or email@example.com.
 Other policies and procedures may apply, depending on the nature of your complaint.

 If your complaint is not resolved, you may file a complaint with the Maryland Commission

 on Higher Education, Maryland’s SARA “portal agency.”
 Information about how to file

 such a complaint can be found on MHEC’s website.

 Goucher College is regionally accredited by the Middle States Commission on Higher Education.
 The Commission has authorized Goucher to offer baccalaureate and master’s degrees, and post baccalaureate and professional graduate certificates.
 Click here for information about filing a complaint with MSCHE.

-Complaint resolution contacts by state For those states that are not members of SARA, you can find information here about filing consumer complaints in those states.
+For complaint resolution contacts by state for those states that are not members of SARA, you can find information here about filing consumer complaints in those states.

 Goucher College is a participating institution of the Southern Regional Education Board's (SREB) Electronic Campus.

 Goucher has reviewed its eight online Master's Degree programs against SREB's Principles of Good Practice and the programs have been approved for inclusion in the Electronic Campus through Maryland's Higher Education Commission.